MC Edo Pikin

 Gbadamosi Agbonjor Jonathan, known as MC Edo Pikin, is a Nigerian comedian.
-He hails from Ihievbe community of Edo State.In 2021, MC Edo Pikin won The Humour Awards (THA) for the category of Standup Comedian of the Year.
+He hails from Ihievbe community of Edo State.
+In 2021, MC Edo Pikin won The Humour Awards (THA) for the category of Standup Comedian of the Year.

 Career

+In 2004 EP started his comedy career from Agenebode from there he went to Abuja in 2007 where he became more motivated.

-His older brother, Gbadamasi Bernard Koboko inspired his career as a comedian in 2014.
+His older brother, Gbadamasi Bernard Koboko inspired his career as a comedian in 2004.

-He is the C.E.O of Every Package Entertainment.
-His popular comedy show is Edo Pikin Undiluted.
+He is the C.E.O of Every Package Entertainment and has his popular comedy show known as Edo Pikin Undiluted.
 He has performed at Voltage-of-hype, Bovi's Naughty by Nature, Supernova Live Concert.

 In 2020, he raised awareness about COVID-19.

 Personal life

-MC Edo Pikin has a wife, Lily, and two children.
+On 5 October 2019 MC Edo Pikin married wife Lily, and they have two children.